-No. State or local government agencies do not certify expenditures for waiver services.
-0 waiv State or local government agencies directly expend funds for part or all of the cost of ver services and certify their State government expenditures (CPE) in lieu of billing amount to Medicaid.
-Select at least one: Certified Public Expenditures (CPE) of State Public Agencies.
-Specify: (a) the State government agency or agencies that certify public expenditures for waiver services; (b) how it is assured that the CPE is based on the total computable costs for waiver services; and, (c) how the State verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFR §433.51(b).
-(Indicate source of revenue for CPEs in Item I-4-a.)
-Certified Public Expenditures (CPE) of Local Government Agencies.
-Specify: (a) the local government agencies that incur certified public expenditures for waiver services; (b) how it is assured that the CPE is based on total computable costs for waiver services; and, (c) how the State verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFR §433.51(b).
-(Indicate source of revenue for CPEs in Item I-4-b.)
+$\supset$ waiv Yes.
+State or local government agencies directly expend funds for part or all of the cost of waiver services and certify their State government expenditures (CPE) in lieu of billing that amount to Medicaid.
+Sele ct at least one: Certified Public Expenditures (CPE) of State Public Agencies.
+Specify: (a) the State government agency or agencies that certify public expenditures for waiver services; (b) how it is assured that the CPE is based on the total computable costs for waiver services; and, (c) how the State verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFR §433.51(b). ( Indicate source of revenue for CPEs in Item I-4-a. ) Certified Public Expenditures (CPE) of Local Government Agencies.
+Specify: (a) the local government agencies that incur certified public expenditures for waiver services; (b) how it is assured that the CPE is based on total computable costs for waiver services; and, (c) how the State verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFR §433.51(b). ( Indicate source of revenue for CPEs in Item I-4-b. )